 - Then the compressing machine shall be started to apply load with a constant penetration rate of 0.05 in.
 (1.27 mm)/min.
 The piston will start to penetrate through the soil for the loading.

 - The machine has two indicators.
-One is a proving ring and another is dial gauge.
+One is a proving ring, and the other is dial gauge.
 The dial gauge indicates the penetration and the proving ring will indicate the amount of load is applied to gain that penetration.

 - See the table below, column 2 shall be filled in with corresponding proving ring readings for the penetrations specified in column 1.